mozilla/regressors-regressions-dataset/README.md

 Deciles for the number of commits associated to bug introducing:
 [1.0, 1.0, 1.0, 2.0, 2.0, 3.0, 4.0, 6.0, 12.0]
 ```
+Note: The pairs mentioned in output refers to the pairs of bug-introducing and bug-fixing commit sets.
+The shared files are also given as it is one way to link the pairs of bug-introducing and bug-fixing commit sets by identifying the shared files (common modified files) in pairs.

 ## Format